MartijnVanbiervliet/blog/content/posts/hassio-xmas.md

 description = "How I set up motion-activated christmas tree lights in my personal home automation system."
 +++

 The end of the year 2024 has arrived, and like many I took time to unite with family and exchange gifts.
-In between the festivities I took a couple of days off to recover from  the food and social events.
-Finally, being able to finish up some long due home tasks provides me with a good mood to start the new year clean (including cleaning up, organizing and archiving files and folders on PC and NAS).
+In between the festivities I took a couple of days off to relax and finish some long due tasks at home, which provides me with a good mood to start the new year with a clean slate (including cleaning up, organizing and archiving files and folders on PC and NAS).

-Every Christmas, we get the nicest tree we can find and decorate it with trinkets we collected from our vacations together and add some nice lights.
-Every day, we'd turn on the lights before breakfast by plugging them in.
-Of course, instead of having to turn on the lights every time yourself, why not tinker for a couple of hours to turn the lights on automatically whenever you're at home?
+Every Christmas, we get the nicest tree we can find and decorate it with trinkets (including souvenirs collected on vacations abroad) and a string of warm yellow Christmas lights.
+Every day, we turn on the lights before breakfast by plugging them in.
+But what if, instead of having to turn on the lights every time yourself, you tinker for a couple of hours to turn the lights on automatically whenever you're at home?

 {{< video src="videos/hassio-xmas.mp4" height="300" autoplay="true" loop="true" muted="true" description="Turning on the tree with the TRADFRI remote connected with CC2531 wireless transceiver." >}}

 ### What did I need?

-Here’s a list of things I bought off the shelf:
+Here's a list of things I bought off the shelf:

 - Ikea TRADFRI Outlet and switch
 - Ikea TRADFRI Motion sensor